anoopsarkar/nlp-class/project.md

 The final project involves Chinese to English machine translation.
-You should use the code you have written for your homework assignments in order to build the translation system.
+You should use the code you have written for your homework assignments to build the translation system.

 Data Files
 ----------